lancedb/lancedb/docs/src/concepts/index_ivfpq.md

 ### Construct index

+There are three key parameters to set when constructing an IVF-PQ index:

+* `metric`: Use an `L2` euclidean distance metric.
+We also support `dot` and `cosine` distance.
+* `num_partitions`: The number of partitions in the IVF portion of the index.
+* `num_sub_vectors`: The number of sub-vectors that will be created during Product Quantization (PQ).

+In Python, the index can be created as follows:

 ```python
 # Create and train the index for a 1536-dimensional vector
 # Make sure you have enough data in the table for an effective training step
 tbl.create_index(metric="L2", num_partitions=256, num_sub_vectors=96)
 ```

-* `metric`: Use a euclidean distance metric.
-We also support "dot" and "cosine" distance.
-* `num_partitions`: The number of partitions in the IVF portion of the index.
-* `num_sub_vectors`: The number of sub-vectors (M) that will be created during Product Quantization (PQ).
-For D dimensional vector, it will be divided into M of D/M sub-vectors, each of which is presented by a single PQ code.
+The `num_partitions` is usually chosen to target a particular number of vectors per partition. `num_sub_vectors` is typically chosen based on the desired recall and the dimensionality of the vector.
+See the [FAQs](#faq) below for best practices on choosing these parameters.

 ### Query the index